me-redteam/methodologies/kubernetes penetration testing/readme.md

 | TCP           | 10250         | Kubelet API    |
 | TCP           | 30000-32767   | Default Range for NodePort Services |

-//Add Nmap Line

-External Assessment

-Internal Assessment

-Compromised Container Assessment

-Post-authentication
+#### Addons

+Kubernetes allows installation of addons.
+Add-ons extend the functionality of Kubernetes.
+These increase the attack surface and are subject to security vulnerabilities or insecure configurations. (examples: CoreDNS, Web Dashboard)

+### Possible Assessments

+* External Network - target the internet facing assets looking for exposed Kubernetes services.

+* Internal Network - positioned inside the network in a DevOp trusted zone.

+* Compromised Container - attacking the infrastructure from a compromised container.

-Once you've gained root access to a master or a worker node you can perform an authenticated CIS Kubernetes compliance scan using Nessus.
+* Compliance Scan - perform an authenticated CIS Kubernetes compliance scan using Nessus.

-Compromise the image registry and upload backdoored image clones.

 ### Tools

+* [peirates](https://github.com/inguardians/peirates) - a Kubernetes penetration tool, enables an attacker to escalate privilege and pivot through a Kubernetes cluster.
+It automates known techniques to steal and collect service accounts, obtain further code execution, and gain control of the cluster.

 * [kubeaudit](https://github.com/Shopify/kubeaudit) - is a command line tool to audit Kubernetes clusters for various different security concerns: run the container as a non-root user, use a read only root filesystem, drop scary capabilities, don't add new ones, don't run privileged etc.